kcarnold/cs344/content/syllabus/index.md

 ### How do I demonstrate academic integrity in this class?

+The primary purpose of exercises in this class is to help you *learn* the material.
+The primary purpose of assessments are to help you *retain* the material.
+Academic integrity entails using course materials for the purposes that they were designed, not bypassing those purposes in an attempt to obtain answers without effort or demonstrate performance without learning.

-Your work in this class should demonstrate *gratitude* and *respect* to those whose work enables yours.
+Moreover, your work in this class should demonstrate *gratitude* and *respect* to those whose work enables yours.
 It should demonstrate the *integrity* necessary to produce work that your future employer can legally use.
 And it should demonstrate an active embrace of the often-necessary struggle of figuring things out yourself.
 So I expect you to *credit the people who help you*, be they classmates or StackOverflow strangers, and *heed the license terms* under which they offer their code.

+Solutions to exercises are easy to find.
+You are expected *not* to refer to them until after you have submitted your work.
+If you do refer to them, you are *required* to clearly indicate that you have done so within the assignment.

+If you realize that your actions have violated academic integrity principles, please let the instructor know as soon as possible.

 **Etiquette**: We expect you to treat students and instructors for this with respect by adopting courteous communication practices throughout the course.
 No personal attacks, trolling, bad language will be tolerated.